mdoradom/mdoradom/content/about/index.md

 ---
 title: "About"
-description: "A brief description about myself."
+summary: "A brief description about myself."

 cascade:
   showDate: false